Elk River Swimming Holes In Webster County swimming hole in West Virginia

 Best Time to Visit

 Late spring to early fall (May to September) for warm weather, clear water, and vibrant surroundings.
-Autumn offers stunning foliage.
+Autumn offers striking foliage.

 Difficulty Level